Couple Offers $500 To Find Engagement Ring Lost In A Snowdrift Near Breckenridge

 BRECKENRIDGE, Colo.
-(CBS4)– An engaged couple is now asking for the kindness of strangers to help get the symbol of their love back from a snowdrift.
-Paulina Morales and Deven Maraj were doing outdoorsy stuff on their trip to Breckenridge when Deven tossed Paulina into the snow.
+(CBS4) – An engaged couple is now asking for the kindness of strangers to help get the symbol of their love back from a snowdrift in Colorado.
+Paulina Morales and Deven Maraj were doing outdoorsy stuff on their trip to Breckenridge recently when Deven tossed Paulina into the snow.

 But they’re hoping motivated altruistic Coloradans will take up their search in their place, with the promise of a $500 reward as well.